JoeyStanley/real/resources.md

 * [Will Styler's](http://savethevowels.org/will/) Praat tutorial is probably the most thorough I've seen.
 The PDF can be found [here](http://savethevowels.org/praat/UsingPraatforLinguisticResearchLatest.pdf) but don't forget to look at the [page](http://savethevowels.org/praat/) it comes from which has more information about it.

-* [Phonetics on Speed: Praat Scripting Tutorial](http://praatscripting.lingphon.net)* by Jörg Mayer is what I find myself coming back to again and again.
+* *[Phonetics on Speed: Praat Scripting Tutorial](http://praatscripting.lingphon.net)* by Jörg Mayer is what I find myself coming back to again and again.

+* *[SpeCT - The Speech Corpus Toolkit for Praat](https://lennes.github.io/spect/)* is a collection of well-documented Praat scripts written by [Mietta Lennes](http://orcid.org/0000-0003-4735-3017).
+I often find my way to this page when I need help for a specific task in Praat and incorporate some of the code in these scripts into my own.

 * [University of Washington Phonetics Lab](https://depts.washington.edu/phonlab/resources.htm) has a bunch of tutorials and scripts.